AngusGMorrison/hexagonal/README.md

 ### Migrations

 After building the application, run migrations with `make migrate`.
+Use `make migrate_test` to migrate the test database.

-The database to be migrated is named by the `DB_NAME` environment variable, which defaults to `hexagonal_development`.
+Alternatively, the database to be migrated is given by the `DB_NAME` environment variable, which defaults to `hexagonal_development`.
 To migrate the test database, run `DB_NAME=hexagonal_test make migrate`.

 To seed the database, run `make seed`.
 The seeds to be loaded are found under `fixtures/seeds`.